Life is hard, right? So today I’m sharing 10 Bible Verses to Calm Your Nerves when your anxiety is more than you can handle.

 Feelings are not facts.
 Abby Rike-Rockenbaugh

-Before I share my favorite bible verses to help calm your nerves, hop on over to our Free Community Library (or subscribe to our newsletter below) and download our Blank Scripture Cards so you can write the calming verses below and tuck them in your pocket for those times your fears get the best of you.
+Before I share my favorite bible verses to help calm your nerves, hop on over to our Free Community Library and download our Blank Scripture Cards so you can keep these calming verses close for those times your fears get the best of you.

 10 Bible Verses to calm your nerves